nseniak/opwatch/doc/reference/processor/sh.md

 ### Description

 The `sh` processor executes `command` using `sh -c <command>` at a regular interval.
 The command's output is sent to the processor's output.
-Each line produced by the command is considered a separate output.
+Each line produced by the command is treated as a separate output.

+Shell commands are executed in sequence: `sh` waits for the current shell command to exit before launching the next one after `delay` is passed.
+This allows using `sh` to execute blocking shell commands that won't exit and will generate output continuously, like `netstat`.

 See also: [`sh_f`](sh_f.md).